 Towpath Detour.
 There is a short towpath detour around the washed out area - follow the signage off the towpath and onto a designated pathway that leads to a temporary low-water* crossing across the creek.
 Get back onto a designated pathway that leads back up to the towpath.
 Follow signage and dismount bikes before crossing.*During high water events, the crossing may be under water and unsafe to cross.

 When high water occurs, please contact Shepherdstown Pedal and Paddle at 304-876-3000 or River and Trail Outfitters at 301-834-9950 to arrange for a shuttle around the detour.
-The Canal Towns Partnership, acting through C&O Canal Trust, also has a free daily shuttle until July 4th.
-See the C&O Canal Trust website for more information.
+The Canal Towns Partnership, acting through C&O Canal Trust, is no longer offering free shuttle services.
 The park is working on a long-term solution.

 Towpath Below Dargan Bend Boat Ramp (MP 64)

 Towpath Detour.
 Due to a washout half a mile below the boat ramp.
 The pedestrian footbridge has been relocated 100 feet upstream from its original location along the towpath.
 Follow a designated pathway from the towpath, across the footbridge and stream, and back onto the towpath.

 Big Slackwater: Dam #4 - Burnside Farm (Milepost 84.4 - MP 90.0)